-- 8. Add nodes to the /var/spool/torque/server\priv/nodes file.
-For information on syntax and options for specifying compute nodes, see Specifying Compute Nodes on page 21. - 9.
-Configure the MOMs if necessary.
-See Configuring TORQUE on Compute Nodes on page 22. - The make packages command can be used to create self-extracting packages that can be copied and executed on your nodes.
-For information on creating packages and deploying them, see Compute Nodes on page 16. - 10.
-On the TORQUE Server, configure pbs\server to start automatically at system boot, and then start the daemon. - Red Hat 6-based systems
+- 6. Add nodes to the /var/spool/torque/server\priv/nodes file.
+See Specifying Compute Nodes on page 25 for information on syntax and options for specifying compute nodes. - 7.
+Configure pbs\server to start automatically at system boot, and then start the daemon. - Red Hat 6-based systems